-Before we can compile, we need to set up our development environment.
-Bear with it...there's a few steps but you only have to do it once!
+Before you can compile, you need to set up our development environment.
+You only need to do this once.

 When you see \$ it means this is a shell command - run the command after the \$ but don't include the \$.
-The example shell commands may also be prefixed with a folder name, if it needs to be run from a particular location, e.g. foo/ \$ ls means to run ls from the foo folder.
+The shell commands may also be prefixed with a folder name, meaning it needs to be run from a particular location, e.g. foo/ \$ 1s means to run 1s from the foo folder.

-1.1.1 Windows
+1.1.1 Install Git